 With the listing of Preston Bus Station, options for its future use and utilisation as a bus station and car park will be reviewed in 2014/15, beginning with an engineering study to understand its structural integrity.
-Options will be drawn up as to how the bus station and other potential public transport interchange facilities can best serve the central retail area and rail station and future plans for reconfiguring the central area and university and business expansion.
+Options will be drawn up as to how the bus station and other potential public transport interchange facilities can best serve the central retail area and rail station, with future plans to reconfigure the central area and university and business expansion.